gouthamgo/AI-projects/customer-Feedback/README.md

 - **Backend**: FastAPI for high-performance API endpoints and NLP-based data processing.
 - **Visualization**: Recharts for creating dynamic charts.

-This project is perfect for showcasing on LinkedIn or GitHub as a demonstration of full-stack development, API integration, and data analysis skills.

 ## Features